motetpaper/motet-hanyupinyin/README.md

-# motet-tonemarks
+# motet-hanyupinyin
-Add tone marks to pinyin in Google Sheets
+Convert Chinese characters to Hanyu Pinyin in Google Sheets